amalto/platform6-service-typescript/README.md

 ### The configuration interface

 Every service should have a configuration interface.
-It is the main screen displayed when a user clicks on the associated entry menu in the [Platform 6 portal].
+It is the main screen displayed when a user clicks on the associated entry menu in the [Platform 6 Portal].
 Here's the configuration interface of our demo service:

 ![Service's configuration interface](./images/service_configuration_interface_example.jpg)